 We are Britain’s biggest Asian publishing house.
 Established over 50 years ago, we publish some of the country’s most iconic and trusted Asian media brands and host some of the country’s leading Asian events.

 Our market-leading publications include Garavi Gujarat, Eastern Eye, Asian Trader, Pharmacy Business and Asian Hospitality.
 Operating in the UK, US and India, our reach extends across the globe.
-Our websites attract 700,000 unique visitors each month and our business and consumer publications reach over 1.3 million readers each month.
+Our websites, digital assets and business and consumer publications reach over 3 million readers each month.

 We host a range of events throughout the year, from black-tie award dinners to seminars, conferences and roundtable discussions.
 Some of our leading events include the GG2 Leadership Awards, Asian Business Awards, Arts, Culture & Theatre Awards (ACTAs), Pharmacy Business Awards and Asian Trader Awards.